google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 <img src="https://placehold.it/300x200" class="attempt-right">

-Modern browsers make it easy to customize components, like icons, the address bar color, and even add things like custom tiles.
-These simple tweaks can increase engagement and bring users back to your site.
+Modern browsers make it easy to customize components like icons, address bar color, and even add things like custom tiles.
+Simple tweaks can increase engagement and bring users back to your site.

 [Get Started](browser-customization/)